Skip to main content

 Consider alternatives if

-Your primary goal is general GH wellness and budget matters (consider CJC-1295/Ipamorelin at $229/month).
-Your main concern is visceral fat specifically and you want single-pathway simplicity (consider Tesamorelin alone at $229/month).
+Your goal is general GH support, sleep, and recovery rather than visceral fat specifically (consider CJC-1295/Ipamorelin at $299/month, the same price but built for broad GH support rather than fat targeting).
+You want visceral fat targeting at a lower cost with single-pathway simplicity (consider Tesamorelin alone at $229/month).
 You need tissue repair rather than GH optimization (consider BPC/TB-500).
 You want immune support (consider Thymosin Alpha-1).
 You want longevity and anti-aging (consider GHK-Cu/Epitalon).
 You have an active cancer diagnosis (GH elevation requires oncologist clearance).

 Frequently Asked Questions